elpheria/rpc-websockets/API.md

 * `code` {Number}: Socket close code.
 * `data` {String}: Optional data to be sent to socket before closing.

+### ws.getCurrentReconnects() -> Number

+Returns the current number of reconnection attempts made.

+### ws.getMaxReconnects() -> Number

+Returns the maximum number of reconnection attempts configured.
+Returns `0` if unlimited reconnections are configured.

+### ws.isReconnecting() -> Boolean

+Checks if the client is currently in the process of attempting to reconnect.

+### ws.willReconnect() -> Boolean

+Checks if the client will attempt to reconnect on the next connection failure based on current state and configuration.

 ### Event: 'open'

 Emits when the connection is opened and ready for use.